i5hi/rust-mobile/part1.md

 It makes sense to create your own custom use cases of specific libraries by just wrapping its usage into a purely `CString` interface.

-We are using secp256k1 to help us generate strong randomness and bip39 to create a menmonic bitcoin seed.
+We are using secp256k1 to help us generate strong randomness and bip39 to create a menmonic bitcoin seed phrase.

-Instead of relying on these libraries to provide ffi support out of the box, we can create our own custom use cases that combines libraries and finally wraps IO as a `CString`.
+Instead of depending on these libraries to provide ffi support out of the box, we can create our own custom use cases that combines libraries and finally wraps IO as a `CString`.

 Notice that just as the function `mnemonic` converts the `length` input CString input into a native rust type `len`, in `test_mnemonic`,the output `mnemonic_ptr` of the function `mnemonic` is converted into a native rust type `mnemonic_native`.
 When working with `CString` on the input side, we use an `unsafe` block to extract the value from a pointer* which could potentially be a null and break rust rules.